Reclining Odalisque: History and description

-Gordon Baldwin compares this picture with a similar depiction by Moulin, taken in Algeria, probably in 1856: "Altough Fenton's model is also barefooted, she is languorously stretched out alone on her divan, one arm draped lazily over a table drum, the other along the couch.
-The drum, a darabukke, that rests across her lap is hardly a barrier, but the significant sexual content here rests elsewhere, in the filmy blouse that partly bares on breast and in the dreamy vulnerability of her face, turned appealingly to the viewer, who has interrupted her reverie."
+Gordon Baldwin compared this picture with a similar depiction by Moulin, taken in Algeria, probably in 1856: "Although Fenton's model is also barefooted, she is languorously stretched out alone on her divan, one arm draped lazily over a table drum, the other along the couch.
+The drum, a darabukke, that rests across her lap is hardly a barrier, but the significant sexual content here rests elsewhere, in the filmy blouse that partly bares one breast and in the dreamy vulnerability of her face, turned appealingly to the viewer, who has interrupted her reverie."

 Public collections

 The only known print of the photograph is at the Metropolitan Museum of Art, in New York.
 It was purchased at Christie’s in 1978 by £5,400.